Mount Hungabee: Climbing

-The normal climbing route is via the west ridge (III 5.4) which features route finding challenges.
-Early summer is not recommended due to avalanche hazard from snow on the NW face.
+The normal climbing route is via the west ridge (III 5.4), which features route-finding challenges.
+Early summer is not recommended due to avalanche hazard from snow on the northwest face.

 Geology

 Mount Hungabee is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Mount Hungabee is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.